 Fall 2021 · Course Staff · MWF11-12:30

-This quiz will use the same online system we use for nanoquizzes.
+Quiz 2 will have a similar format to Quiz 1, and be offered through the same online system as Quiz 1.
 You will need your laptop, and you may not be assigned a seat near a power outlet, so make sure you can take the quiz on battery power.

 The quiz is closed-book, closed-notes, and you may not use anything on your laptop other than the quiz site, but you may bring a single 8.5×11″ double-sided page of notes.
 This page may be either handwritten or computer-printed, but it must be readable without a magnifying glass and must be created by you.
 Since the process of creating a crib sheet conveys most of its learning benefit, you may not share these notes or use someone else’s.

 A quiz review will be held during class time on Monday, December 6, and as always, you can visit lab & office hours to ask quiz review questions, or post on Piazza.

 Overall ps4 grades and grade reports are now available on Omnivore.

 If you have questions, please see the FAQ about grading questions.

 Once you’ve completed ps4 beta, please fill out the required Problem Set 4 reflection, which asks a few questions about how you worked on ps4.
 It should take only a minute to fill out, and is due by Monday classtime.

 - 08: Mutability & Immutability